Frequently Asked Questions

 What do you charge for your services when we sell the lease?

-I was recently contacted by a site acquisition agent about a new cell lease formy property.
+I was recently contacted by a site acquisition agent about a new cell lease for my property.
 What do I do next?

 My cell lease company sent me a letter that they are adding equipment to my rooftop or ground lease; can I get a rent increase?

-Let us review the situation as you may be entitled to significant financial benefits that you may waive the rights to if you do not act quickly.
+Let us review the situation, as you may be entitled to significant financial benefits that you may waive the rights to if you do not act quickly.

-Start Your Cell Site Lease Journey Today
+Start The Process of Selling Your Cell Site Lease Today!